Comingle/OSSex/slate/index.md

 int OSSex::nextPattern();
 ```

 Move to the next pattern in the queue.
-See the <a href="/#queuing-patterns">Queuing Patterns</a> section.
+See the <a href="#queuing-patterns">Queuing Patterns</a> section.

 ## `previousPattern`